janpetzold/prince2-foundation-summary/README.md

 - purpose: define and implement the means by which the project will create products that are fit for purpose
 - product needs to meet the expectations and can be used as intended, ensure that benefits of these expectations are realised and achieved
-- product descriptions must include quality criteria (e.g. dishwasher-proof, keeps color for 20 years) to get some details
+- product descriptions must include quality criteria and tolerances (e.g. dishwasher-proof, keeps color for 20 years) to get some details
 - quality: total amount of features/characteristics of a product
 - provides a method to specify quality, carry out quality control, explain how to get quality approved and facilitates quality management during the project

+#### Approach ####
+- **Quality Planning**
+- **Quality Control**: implement and track quality methods
+- **Quality Assurance**: focus on quality in the **organization**, independent review, complies to company standards, quality processes are in place
+- **Project Assurance**: inside the PMT, duty of the PB (will delegate to make sure project runs smoothly regarding performance in user, supplier and business areas), useful to double-check the affirmations of PM and may act as an "eye" of the PB

 #### Quality planning #####
+- identifying the products to control
+- writing a product description for them (product description containing composition, format, development skills,  quality criteria/tolerances/methods/acceptance procedures/responsibilities)
 - agree on acceptance criteria with PB (quality is assured by PB)
 - communicate agreements to stakeholders, common understanding
 - establish how quality can be controlled (baseline and tolerances)

-#### Approach ####
-- **Quality Planning**: identifying the products to control, writing a product description for them (quality criteria, assessment, methods, acceptance procedures, responsibilities for people)
-- **Quality Control**: implement and track quality methods
-- **Quality Assurance**: focus on quality in the **organization**, independent review, complies to company standards, quality processes are in place
-- **Project Assurance**: inside the PMT, duty of the PB (will delegate to make sure project runs smoothly regarding performance in user, supplier and business areas)

 ##### Customer quality expectations #####
 - get the quality expectations (e.g. from the client)